-Using Selenium testing tool, testers are able to deliver test cycles faster by automating repeated test cases.
-When integrated with CI/CD pipeline, Selenium testing tool can also help with a sturdy, bug-free release deployment pipeline.
+Using Selenium framework, testers are able to deliver test cycles faster by automating repeated test cases.
+When integrated with CI/CD pipeline, Selenium can also help with a sturdy, bug-free release deployment pipeline.

-Automated browser testing with Selenium testing tool has made life easier for web testers around the globe.
+Browser testing with Selenium has made life easier for web testers around the globe.

 Selenium supports multiple programming languages providing the flexibility for any tester to get a grip over the test automation framework with ease.

-What are the different programming languages supported by the Selenium testing tool?
+What are the different programming languages supported by the Selenium webdriver?

-Selenium testing tool supports multiple operating systems such as Windows, Linux, macOS, Solaris.
+Selenium supports multiple operating systems such as Windows, Linux, macOS, Solaris.
 That way, you can aggressively test your web application by executing it over combinations of browsers + OS.

 Selenium automation can help you with performance, functional, and compatibility testing that is recurring in nature.
 It also facilitates quick debugging by giving almost instant feedback to the developers.